-In my practice, roughly 80 percent of the time I try to do immediate reconstruction.
-The benefit of immediate reconstruction is being able to salvage one’s own native breast skin which often will maintain sensation.
-Also, when women wake up from anesthesia they have a breast mound present, which is psychologically very important.
-In the delayed option, a patient wakes up with no breast, and over time that skin shrinks and is not able to be utilized as efficiently for the reconstruction.
+In my practice, roughly 80 percent of the time, I try to do immediate reconstruction.
+The benefit of immediate reconstruction is being able to salvage one’s own native breast skin, which often will maintain sensation.
+Also, when women wake up from anesthesia, they have a breast mound present, which is psychologically very important.
+In the delayed option, a patient wakes up with no breasts, and over time that skin shrinks and is not able to be utilized as efficiently for the reconstruction.
 In these patients, we must take skin from the belly or the back, which will be insensate.

 Those who undergo delayed reconstruction are often not psychologically prepared to absorb all the reconstructive options to make informed decisions at the time of their cancer diagnosis.
-Others have very aggressive breast cancers whom we know will need radiation and chemotherapy afterwards; we tend to concern ourselves with doing reconstruction later.
-With each reconstructive procedure, there is a four to six week recovery time, during which a patient cannot receive chemotherapy or radiation.
+Others have very aggressive breast cancers whom we know will need radiation and chemotherapy afterward; we tend to concern ourselves with doing reconstruction later.
+With each reconstructive procedure, there is a four to six-week recovery time, during which a patient cannot receive chemotherapy or radiation.

-Obviously, taking care of the cancer comes first (such as chemotherapy and/or radiation); therefore, the reconstructive procedures sometimes may be delayed until the cancer is treated fully and effectively.
+Obviously, taking care of cancer comes first (such as chemotherapy and/or radiation); therefore, the reconstructive procedures may sometimes be delayed until the cancer is treated fully and effectively.